 We've been teaching modern languages for over 100 years at Newcastle, and our long history is testament to the quality of our teaching and research.
 We have built up professional networks from across the globe to give you access to excellent opportunities for work and study abroad.

-Newcastle University is ranked in the top 10 UK universities for its teaching of Iberian languages in The Times Good University Guide 2013 and The Complete University Guide 2014.
+Newcastle University is ranked in the top 5 UK universities for its teaching of Iberian languages in The Times/Sunday Times Good University Guide 2014.
+We also achieved an overall satisfaction score of 92% in the National Student Survey 2013.

 The School of Modern Languages produces high-level original research in the cultures of the contemporary societies with which it engages.
 This research feeds directly into our teaching, giving you the chance to really get to know the modern societies connected to your chosen languages before experiencing them first hand in the countries where they are spoken.
 We have particular research expertise in: